Saeidhoseinipour/Introduction-to-Text-Mining/README.md

 ## Why Text Mining Matters

-The rise of unstructured data: According to some estimates, unstructured data represents up to 80% of all data generated today.
+**The rise of unstructured data**: According to some estimates, unstructured data represents up to 80% of all data generated today.
 Text mining is crucial for making sense of this vast amount of unstructured data.

-The value of insights from text data: Text mining can help businesses gain insights into customer sentiment, competitors, market trends, and other valuable information that would be difficult or impossible to obtain through other means.
+**The value of insights from text data**: Text mining can help businesses gain insights into customer sentiment, competitors, market trends, and other valuable information that would be difficult or impossible to obtain through other means.

-Applications of text mining: Text mining is used in a wide range of industries, including marketing, finance, healthcare, and social media analysis.
+**Applications of text mining**: Text mining is used in a wide range of industries, including marketing, finance, healthcare, and social media analysis.
 ## Types of Text Data

 Different types of text data: Examples of text data include emails, social media posts, news articles, customer reviews, legal documents, and medical records.